 Now, on the other hand, both language’s phrasal power and its unique sensorial imaging power become creative tandem resources for her.
 In this process she undergoes a freeing-out, a kind of liberation, for the future, and for further future life and insight to come: She decides to name her yet unborn baby-girl Ida-Sophie.
-By way of the impact of this medium of names, she seeks a freeing-out from her deepfelt, lifelong emotions of guilt and shame on occasion of her memory of her then new-born baby-sister Ida.
-It turns out, to Ellen’s despair, that Mom during her severe illness has kept stabbing and bruising the infant, with a series of visits to the (unsuspecting) doctor’s as a consequence.
-Ellen’s guilt has been connected to her youthful irritation and frustration over yet another child in the family 25 years ago, which made Ellen convince her family to name her now long deceased sister, Ida: At the time, Ida was the ugliest name Ellen could think of.
-Now, Ellen’s decision to name her own coming child Ida-Sophie, abates her feelings of guilt and shame, while, along the lines of the name-medium, her own child will then eventually emerge as an “Ida-Who-Knows”, possessing insight, thus tentatively settling Ellen’s issue of bad conscience in an act of “nominal” atonement.
+By way of the impact of the use of names, she seeks a freeing-out from her deepfelt, lifelong emotions of guilt and shame on occasion of her memory of her then new-born baby-sister Ida.
+It turns out, to Ellen’s further despair, that Mom during her severe illness has kept stabbing and bruising the infant.
+Ellen’s guilt has been connected to her youthful irritation and frustration over yet another child in the family twenty-five years ago, which made Ellen convince her family to name her now long deceased sister, Ida: At the time, Ida was the ugliest name Ellen could think of.
+Now, Ellen’s decision to name her own coming child Ida-Sophie, abates her feelings of guilt and shame, while, in accordance with the second half of the name, her own child will then eventually emerge as an “Ida-Who-Knows”, possessing insight, thus tentatively settling Ellen’s issue of bad conscience in an act of “nominal” atonement.